mosi-sol/live-contracts/episode-21/readme.md

 - after finishing the job by services(programmer) runing **finish** function by him/her
 - customer can to run **withdraw** function for releasing & send value

+### todo:
+in next version
+- save value amount on a variable, delete/0 that after withdraw
+- get function for escrowID

 ---
 <p align="right">